ibm-cloud-docs/cloud-databases/howto-cbr.md

 {:important: .important}
 {:experimental: .experimental}

 This document outlines the process for using context-based restrictions to protect your {{site.data.keyword.databases-for}} resources.
-This process is not yet in production, so use the information below for informational purposes intended to allow you to prepare your resources for context-based restrictions.{: experimental}
+This process is not yet in production.
+Use this document to prepare your resources for context-based restrictions.{: experimental}

 # Protecting {{site.data.keyword.databases-for}} resources with context-based restrictions
 {: #cbr}